La Notte di San Lorenzo occurs on 10 August.

 Best viewing points in Rome for La Notte di San Lorenzo

-In addition to parks and beaches near Rome, some of the best places to look to the skies in the capital tonight include the Janiculum hill, the laghetto in EUR and Monte Mario.
+In addition to parks and beaches near Rome, some of the best places to look to the skies in the capital on 10 August include the Janiculum hill, Monte Mario and the laghetto in EUR.